What is Luno?

 Luno Withdrawal fees

 Another fee to consider before choosing which exchange to trade at is the withdrawal fee.
 The withdrawal fee is usually fixed (regardless of the amount of cryptocurrency units withdrawn), and varies from cryptocurrency to cryptocurrency.
-The global industry average withdrawal fee is arguably around 0.0006 BTC when you withdraw BTC, but we see more and more changes that have started charging 0.0005 BTC per withdrawal.
-0.0005 BTC is thus establishing itself as the new industry average.
+The global industry average withdrawal fee as per our Q3 2021 Empirical report is 0.00053 BTC when you withdraw BTC.

 Here, at Luno, you only have to pay the network fees, meaning the fees that miners receive to confirm transactions.
 Only charging network fees is very competitive.

 In addition to depositing cryptocurrency to the platform, Luno also lets you deposit fiat currency.
 However, only through wire transfer (not credit or debit card).